Peacock review summary

-Overall, we found Peacock’s user experience to be solid all-around.
-When you open the app, you’re greeted with three sections: Channels, Trending and Browse.
+Overall, we found Peacock’s user experience to be solid all around.
+When you open the app, you’re greeted with various content categories like “Just Added” and “Only on Peacock.”

-Channels replicates the feel of a cable TV guide, just without any of the traditional TV channels you’d expect.
-Instead, Peacock populates its guide with a mix of content from its back-catalog and live news updates.
+Channels replicate the feel of a cable TV guide, just without any of the traditional TV channels you’d expect.
+Instead, Peacock populates its guide with a mix of content from its back catalog and live news updates.
 There’s a channel called “The Office Shorts,” which played compilations of pranks from the show, and a Saturday Night Live channel running popular sketches from the show’s history.

-The “Trending” category aims to bring some social media buzz to streaming.
+The “Trending” category aims to bring social media buzz to streaming.
 It lets you scroll through topics like “Rob Lowe Dishes on Tom Cruise” and “Pence Criticized for Not Wearing Mask.”
-Each of these has a video covering the topic for a couple of minutes before moving onto the next headline.
+Each of these has a video covering the topic for a couple of minutes before moving on to the next headline.

 For now, those sections feel more like novelties than useful ways to watch TV.
 The bulk of Peacock’s content is in the “Browse” section, which follows the same basic playbook that Netflix laid out for streaming services — a “Continue Watching” row at the very top, followed by rows of recommended categories below.